'He Loves Those Moments': Does LeBron Have 1 More Season-Saving Effort in Him?

 "I've seen better," Thompson joked with Bleacher Report.
 "This was close to the one in Toronto.
 What was it, Game 2 in Toronto where he just couldn't miss?
 Where he was shooting jumpers all day?
 It's right there with that.
 But I'll say this was the best one because it had the most on the line."

-The most on the line to this point, of course, as Sunday's Game 7 provides the Cavaliers with a Boston team that has won 10 consecutive playoff games at home coupled with the potential that James does not make the NBA Finals for the first time in seven seasons.
-The last time James wasn't in the NBA Finals, he was 26 years of age and fell short against the Celtics, in Boston.
+The most on the line to this point, of course, as Sunday's Game 7 sees the Cavaliers face a Boston team that has won 10 consecutive playoff games at home.
+There's also the possibility that James misses the Finals for the first time in seven seasons.
+The last time James wasn't in the Finals, he was 26 years of age and fell short against the Celtics—in Boston.

-While Sunday's game has all the cinematic makings of a game where James may need to do even more to will his team to a win.
+Sunday's game at TD Garden has all the cinematic makings of a contest in which James may need to do even more to will his team to a win.
 Regardless, at least according to the man himself, he's not letting the moment get too big.

 Does he have at least one more season-saving effort in his tank?
-Though they were afforded several days in between Games 2 and 3 earlier in the series, Game 7 comes less than 48 hours after Game 6 came to a close.
-James laid out his plans for the next day, including what he described as "around-the-clock-treatment" and plenty of his newest recuperation method—a good night's sleep—before doing it all over again on Saturday, and Sunday before tip-off.
+James laid out his plans for the next day, including what he described as "around-the-clock treatment" and plenty of his newest recuperation method—a good night's sleep—before doing it all over again Saturday and Sunday before tipoff.

-"For me, I don't put too much added pressure on myself," said James of these high-leverage moments.
+"For me, I don't put too much added pressure on myself," James said of these high-leverage moments.
 "I just go out and play my game.
 It's a Game 7.
 It's something you wish you [still] had when you're done playing, but more than that, it's just basketball for me.
 I know what I'm capable of doing, and I'm going to trust everything I put into it."